nautobot/nautobot/docs/models/extras/webhook.md

 # Webhooks

 A webhook is a mechanism for conveying to some external system a change that took place in NetBox.
 For example, you may want to notify a monitoring system whenever the status of a device is updated in NetBox.
 This can be done by creating a webhook for the device model in NetBox and identifying the webhook receiver.
 When NetBox detects a change to a device, an HTTP request containing the details of the change and who made it be sent to the specified receiver.
-Webhooks are configured in the admin UI under Extras > Webhooks.
+Webhooks are configured in the web UI under Other > Miscellaneous > Webhooks.

 ## Configuration